Wojw99/covid-predictor-app-ios/README.md

 A covid prediction mobile application with with IOS style UI made as a university project.

 ### Functionality
-- fetching predicted and real data for each country of the world (currently until April 2021 and from localhost)
+- fetching predicted and real data for each country of the world (currently until April 2021 and from localhost API)
 - presenting data in form of chart
 - presenting data in form of table
 - presenting data in form of world map